 - To show a fact or something that is always true

-- For activities that are done daily -regularly or habitually
+- For activities that we do daily -regularly or habitually

 - To express thoughts, feelings, opinions and beliefs

-- For an action or event that is planned to happen in the future
+- For a planned action or an event that will happen in the future

-- Used with a selected few adverbs to indicate something that happens rarely
+- We use this tense with a few adverbs to indicate something that happens rarely

-- Used in news, reported speech such as in sports commentaries, a narration of books and stories etc
+- We use it in news, reported speech such as in sports commentaries, a narration of books and stories etc

 Learn more about Past Tense here in detail.